Twelvelines/MCCAL/README.md

-# MCCAL
-#### *Model Checker with Coalition Announcement Logic*
+# Model Checker with Coalition Announcement Logic (MCCAL)
 Utilising [ANTLR][2] for generating customised parsers (ANTLR version: 4.7.1)

-*This project has an IDEA project structure, thus it is preferred to be checked out in Intellij IDEA.
+*(This project has an IDEA project structure, thus it is preferred to be checked out in Intellij IDEA.
 Export/import may be needed if opened from other development environment (such as Eclipse) as a whole project.
-It is also advisable to install the [ANTLR v4 Grammar Plugin for Intellij][3] that allows a set of benefits for editing grammar files including syntax highlighting.*
+It is also advisable to install the [ANTLR v4 Grammar Plugin for Intellij][3] that allows a set of benefits for editing grammar files including syntax highlighting.)*

 ### Modifying the grammar